xpdAcq/xpdAcq/docs/quickstart.rst

 To understand more details about it, please refer to the detailed documentation in :ref:`xpdu`

-Please use this page as a reminder of the workflow and to copy & paste code snippets into the ipython environments that are controlling your experiment and analysis.
+Please use this page as a reminder of the workflow and to copy & paste code snippets into the ipython terminals that are controlling your experiment and analysis.
 After pasting, hit enter.

 Remember, to post questions about anything XPD, including software, and to see archived answers, at the `XPD-Users Google group